microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user-post-users.md

 ```
 In the request body, supply a JSON representation of [user](../resources/user.md) object.
 ##### Response
 Here is an example of the response.

-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+>**Note:** The response object shown here might be shortened for readabilityy.
+All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,